‘Analysis’ and ‘views’ and ‘tripe written in the news’ that’s not what little girls are made of.

 Whilst preparing the porridge for our three boys, I heard on the news on Radio 4 the latest pearl of parenting wisdom: don’t let girls play with Barbie dolls.
 Combing hair is passive.
 Your child will never be successful in the field of science and engineering if they partake in such frivolous past times.

-You know my views on so called parenting ‘advice’, shared by so called respectable media outlets.
-And I wonder sometimes if it isn’t even worse for you than it is for me – is it just me or are more articles, more opinions more judgements directed at you, parents of girls?
+You know my views on so-called parenting ‘advice’, shared by so-called respectable media outlets.
+And I wonder sometimes if it isn’t even worse for you than it is for me – is it just me or are more articles, more opinions more judgments directed at you, parents of girls?
 It sometimes reads as if your little girl has to forever justify her choices, her preferences, her sex in a way that I am not sure little boys do.

 Sure, raising boys is not super easy, but that’s largely because raising kids is not super easy.
 But when it comes to the choices boys make, it all seems a little more straightforward.
 Such as…..

 - If they want to wear pink, let them

 - If they want to play with barbies, let them

 - If they want to dress as a princess, let them

 - If they want to play football, wear blue, wrestle with their mates, let them

 - If they want to play Mums and Dads and Babies, let them

 - If the love lego and machines and building stuff, let them play with these things